Computer Setup (installations) for Code Club

 • Please check your version of R – this information is printed to the console when you start R, and you can also get it by typing sessionInfo() and checking the first line of the output.

-• To update R, see this page for instructions.
+• To update R, see the bottom of this page for instructions.

 2 Install RStudio

 RStudio is a so-called Integrated Development Environment (IDE) for R, with side-by-side panes for an R script, an R concole, plots, help documents, and much more.
-While it is perfectly possible to use R without RStudio, RStudio has become the de facto standard for working with R and is very useful.
+While it is possible to use R without RStudio, RStudio has become the de facto standard for working with R and we can highly recommend it.

 To install RStudio, go to the RStudio download page and download and run the installer file for your operating system.